-- Release the parking brake. - Shift the transmission to Neutral.
+- Release the parking brake.

+- Shift the transmission to Neutral.
 Automatic Transmission:

 - Release the parking brake.

 - Start the engine.

-- Shift to D4. then to N.
+- Shift to D4, then to N.

 - Turn off the engine.

 Improper towing preparation will damage the transmission.
 Follow the above procedure exactly.
-If you cannot shift the transmission or start the engine, your vehicle must be transported with the front wheels off the around.
+If you cannot shift the transmission or start the engine (automatic transmission), your car must be transported with the front wheels off the ground.

-With the front wheels on the ground. it is best to tow the vehicle no farther than 50 miles (80 km), and keep the speed below 35 mph (55 km/h).
+• With the front wheels on the ground, it is best to tow the car no farther than 50 miles (80 km), and keep the speed below 35 mph (55 km/h).